Vivek Ramaswamy takes center stage, plus other key moments from first Republican debate

 He seemed to be betting that primary voters preferred something memorable said to something done.
 His rivals were having none of it.

-“Now is not the time for on the job training,” former vice president Mike Pence said.
+“Now is not the time for on the job training,” former Vice President Mike Pence said.
 “We don’t need to bring in a rookie.”

 Former New Jersey Gov. Chris Christie cut in during one of Ramaswamy’s most biting attacks.
 “I’ve had enough of a guy who stands up here who sounds like ChatGPT,” Christie said, adding that Ramaswamy’s opening line about being a skinny guy with a hard-to-pronounce name reminded him of former President Barack Obama, not a compliment on a Republican stage.